Blog.jpg

 I’m a saddle maker and I want to build my own trees.

 We’ve talked with a number of makers who build their own trees and while the answer they give about why they do it can vary, it basically comes down to one thing – they like having total control from start to finish over the saddles they turn out.
-Some just like knowing everything there is something they have made.
+Some just like knowing they made everything in that saddle from the ground up.
 Others like to try different things, major changes or just little tweaks, in how the tree looks (and therefore how their saddle will look) or in something that may help them build their saddle easier.
 Some have ideas in their heads about how they want the tree to be that they can’t communicate to the tree maker (though we try hard to understand), or that they need to experiment with to see if they can make it work.
 All these are good reasons to build your own trees.

 But everyone we have talked with who builds their own trees agrees on something – it isn’t worth it economically.
 When they figure in the cost of the equipment, the shop (sawdust and leather are not a good mix), the price of the education, the time it takes to get good at building a tree they are happy with, the time it takes to actually build every tree, the material costs, etc. etc. it is cheaper to buy even good, hand made trees than to build their own.
 So if you are thinking that building your own trees will cut your costs and increase your profits, you’ll be disappointed.
 One maker told us “I’d be far better off economically buying trees from you guys than building my own.
 But I want to build the trees that go into my saddles.”
 That kind thinking is why a saddle maker should build his own.